-(D) For purposes of the determination in accordance with subsection (B) of this section, if the revenue requirement including the RES-compliant resource mix, averaged over the ten (10)-year baseline period, exceeds the revenue requirement that includes the non-renewable resource mix by more than one percent (1%), the utility shall adjust downward the proportion of renewable resources so that the average annual revenue requirement differential does not exceed one percent (1%).
-When adjusting downward the proportion of renewable energy resources, the utility shall give first priority to reducing or eliminating the amount of RECs not associated with electricity delivered to Missouri customers.
-In making this adjustment, the solar requirement shall be in accordance with subsection (2)(F) of this rule.
+(D) For purposes of the determination in accordance with subsection (B) of this section, if the revenue requirement including the RES-compliant resource mix, averaged over the succeeding ten (10)-year period, exceeds the revenue requirement that includes the non-renewable resource mix by more than one percent (1%), the utility shall adjust downward the proportion of renewable resources so that the average annual revenue requirement differential does not exceed one percent (1%).
+In making this adjustment, the solar portfolio requirement shall be in accordance with subsection (2)(F) of this rule.
 Prudently incurred costs to comply with the RES portfolio requirements, and passing this rate impact test, may be recovered in accordance with section (6) of this rule or through a rate proceeding outside or in a general rate case.
+When adjusting downward the proportion of renewable energy resources, the utility shall give first priority to reducing or eliminating the amount of RECs not associated with electricity contracted for delivery to Missouri customers.

 (E) Costs or benefits attributed to compliance with a federal renewable energy standard or portfolio requirement shall be considered as part of compliance with the Missouri RES if they would otherwise qualify under the Missouri RES without regard to the federal requirements.

-(F) If the electric utility determines the maximum average retail rate increase provided for in subsection (%) will be reached in any calendar year, the electric utility may cease paying rebates to the extent necessary to avoid exceeding the maximum average retail rate increase with the commission, at least sixty days in advance, to suspend the solar rebate provisions in its tariff for the remainder of the calendar year.
+(F) If the electric utility determines the maximum average retail rate increase provided for in subsection (5) will be reached in any calendar year, the electric utility may cease paying rebates to the extent necessary to avoid exceeding the maximum average retail rate increase by filing a request with the commission, at least sixty days in advance, to suspend the solar rebate provisions in its tariff for the remainder of the calendar year.

 1. The filing with the commission to suspend the electric corporation’s solar rebate tariff provision shall include: